postcss/autoprefixer/README.md

   versions of specification.
 * `remove: false` will disable cleaning outdated prefixes.

-You shoud set them to the plugin:
+You should set them to the plugin:

 ```js
 autoprefixer({ grid: true });